MSc, Postgraduate Diploma, Postgraduate Certificate

 Knowledge and understanding are acquired and enhanced through lectures, seminars, group work, presentations, staff/student tutorials, guided independent study, professional practice experiences and through the University’s virtual learning environment – Succeed.

 Individual staff/student tutorials are available for providing feedback and for supervision of the Research Project.
-Students receive a School handbook describing the course outline, module details, procedures and assessment criteria.
+Students receive a Faculty handbook describing the course outline, module details, procedures and assessment criteria.

 In addition, module handbooks include details of timetable, content, and assessments.
 The assessment procedures are in line with institutional policies and will be conducted in such a way as to adhere to adult learning principles.
 This means that content and learning demonstrate relevance, problem solving, learning by doing and a strong element of self-direction and ownership.